-For the purposes of subdivision (j) this Subsection 2223.3.5 (Other Required Activities), a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, standardized test scores, grades or proficiencies achieved, and credits or credentials awarded.
+For the purposes of subdivision (j) of this Subsection 2223.3.5 (Other Required Activities), a transcript is a formal record certifying and documenting a student's or former student's academic achievement and shall include, at a minimum, the student's name, date of birth, last known address, dates of attendance, courses taken, grades or proficiencies achieved, credits or credentials awarded, and standardized test scores, if applicable.
 An academic record includes a student's transcript and may also include alternate graduation plans, an Individualized Education Program, a 504 Plan, personalized learning plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript.
 The academic record shall not include documents notes, records, or descriptions of a student's disciplinary history.
 Academic records are not the same as education records, as referenced in FERPA.